ibm-cloud-docs/sap/sap-power-virtual-server-ha-overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Implementing High Availability for SAP Applications on {{site.data.keyword.powerSysFull}}
+# Implementing High Availability for SAP Applications on IBM {{site.data.keyword.powerSys_notm}}
 {: #ha-overview}

-Running SAP on IBM {{site.data.keyword.powerSys_notm}} offers a consistent platform for SAP HANA-based and traditional applications, best-in-class performance, resilience for critical workloads, and a flexible infrastructure.
+Running SAP on {{site.data.keyword.powerSysFull}} offers a consistent platform for SAP HANA based and traditional applications, world-class performance, resiliency for critical workloads, and a flexible infrastructure.
 {: shortdesc}

-Use the following information to understand how to implement high availability solutions for SAP systems by using {{site.data.keyword.powerSys_notm}} virtual server instances.
+Use the following information to understand how to implement high availability solutions for SAP systems by using {{site.data.keyword.powerSys_notm}} instances.

 ## SAP system architecture
 {: #ha-overview-architecture}